 Category Points Indicators of Quality of Response Earned Fully 2 Applicant presents detailed information on the time commitments Developed of the project director and other key personnel including the percentage of time each staff member plans to spend on the project.
 The time dedicated to the project is appropriate and adequate to meet the goals and objectives of the grant.
+The time commitments of the project director and other key personnel provide sufficient information to understand whether State entity staff or contracted staff would carry out core functions of the grant.
+The applicant provides clear alignment between the duties and responsibilities of the key personnel and the proposed budget for those key personnel.
 Adequately 1 Applicant presents some information on the time commitments of Developed the project director and other key personnel, but it is not possible to determine if they are appropriate or adequate to meet the goals and objectives of the grant.
 Information, such as the percentage of time dedicated to the project was not included.
 Not Addressed 0 Applicant does not address.